jethroglaudin/devconnector/README.md

 - Developers Dashboard is now private(must be signed in)

-# Major Alterations
-- Added Private Messaging Feature
+## Built with

+- React
+- JavaScript
+- NodeJS
+- ExpressJS
+- MongoDB
+- Redux

-Deployed on heroku
+Deployed on Heroku
 https://morning-scrubland-60459.herokuapp.com/